Table of Contents

 3. Surya Ravi Mudra

-Surya Ravi Mudra is similar to the previous two mudras, but you bring your ring finger to touch your thumb here.
-This mudra is believed to bring the practitioner energy, wellness, and positive change.
-“Surya” and “Ravi” both mean “sun” in Sanskrit, so it’s also known as the “seal of the sun.”
-You can practice this mudra when you want to feel balanced and complete.
+Surya Ravi Mudra is similar to the previous two mudras, but here, you bring the ring finger to touch the thumb.
+This mudra is believed to bring energy, wellness, and positive change to the practitioner.
+The terms “Surya” and “Ravi” both mean “sun” in Sanskrit, which is why it is also known as the “seal of the sun”.
+You can practice this mudra when you seek to feel balanced and complete.

 To practice Surya Ravi mudra: